August 2024 Recess Toolkit

 GFOA Priorities

-While a bill addressing the bank qualified limit (aka small issuer exception) has yet to be introduced in the 118th, we anticipate that to happen soon.
-In the 117th Session, Congresswoman Terri Sewell (D-AL) introduced H.R.
-2634, the Local Infrastructure Financing Tools (LIFT) Act that includes – among other bond provisions – an increase to the small issuer exception to $30M and permanently pegs future increases to inflation.
-A similar provision was included in the House-passed versions of the Build Back Better Act in 2021, as well as the Moving Forward Act in 2020.
+Congresswoman Terri Sewell (D-AL) first introduced in the 117th the Local Infrastructure Financing Tools (LIFT) Act that includes – among other bond provisions – an increase to the small issuer exception to $30M and permanently pegs future increases to inflation.
+We’re happy to report she has reintroduced the bill in the 118th with the same title, now under H.R.
+8396.
+This just continues to build on previous momentum when a similar provision was included in the House-passed versions of the Build Back Better Act in 2021, the Moving Forward Act in 2020, and the Municipal Bond Market Support Act of 2019.

--Small issuers selling these bonds directly to banks decreases debt-issuance costs for governments by an estimated 25-40 basis points because smaller, less-frequent issuers do not have to pay higher yields to investors due to investor unfamiliarity with the issuer’s jurisdiction, and these small issuers do not have to pay transaction costs associated with traditional bond sales.
+- Allowing small issuers to sell these bonds directly to banks reduces debt-issuance costs for governments by an estimated 25-40 basis points.
+This is because smaller, less-frequent issuers do not have to pay higher yields to investors due to investor unfamiliarity with the issuer’s jurisdiction and transaction costs associated with traditional bond sales.

--Urge your Representatives to support the introduction of and cosponsor similar legislation, and to call on House leadership to advance this vital initiative.
+- Urge your Representatives to support and cosponsor H.R.8396, and to call on House leadership to advance this vital initiative.
 In conjunction, urge your Senators to introduce companion legislation.

-Click here for GFOA’s Bank Qualified Debt resource page.
+Click here for GFOA’s Bank Qualified Debt Overview page.

-In the 118th session, we continue to see strong bipartisan support to restore tax-exempt advance refunding.
+In the 118th, we continue to see strong bipartisan support to restore tax-exempt advance refunding.
 Both chambers have their respective bills and GFOA is working to grow the number of cosponsors for each.
 In the Senate, S. 1453 (LOCAL Infrastructure Act) is led by Sens.
 Debbie Stabenow (D-MI) and Roger Wicker (R-MS).
 In the House, H.R.
 1837 (Investing in Our Communities Act) is led by Reps.
 David Kustoff (R-TN-8) and Dutch Ruppersberger (D-MD-2).
+A provision to restore tax-exempt advance refunding is also included in the previously mentioned LIFT Act from Congresswoman Sewell.

 Like the progress of the small issuer exception, the reinstatement of tax-exempt advance refunding had bipartisan bills in the 117th and was included in the House-passed versions of the Build Back Better Act in 2021, as well as the Moving Forward Act in 2020.
 This success is attributable to the substantial support and progress the issue witnessed in the last three Sessions of Congress.

--Having the option to refinance debt is a valuable financial management tool, especially since interest rates will certainly fluctuate over the lifetime of outstanding governmental bonds (which in many cases is 30 years).
-Without tax-exempt advance refunding bonds, state and local governments will pay more in interest, a cost that must be paid by state and local taxpayers.
+- Having the option to refinance debt is a valuable financial management tool, especially since interest rates will certainly fluctuate over the lifetime of outstanding governmental bonds (which in many cases is 30 years).
+Without tax-exempt advance refunding bonds, state and local governments will pay more in interest, a cost ultimately passed on to state and local taxpayers.

--Urge your Senators/Representatives to cosponsor these important bills and to call on leadership of their respective chamber to include this in any must-pass legislation.
+- Urge your Senators/Representatives to cosponsor these important bills and to call on the leadership of their respective chamber to include this in any must-pass legislation.

 The FLC has produced multiple research and advocacy materials to inform Congress of the impact the loss of advance refunding has had on public finance officers and the communities they serve.

-Click here for GFOA’s Advance Refunding resource page.
+Click here for GFOA’s Advance Refunding Overview page.

 Why Your Voice is Important